 Is tax season a time of time of stress, chaos, and panic, or a relatively trouble-free period?
 Can you access the information you need in your accounting software, create reports, and track restricted funds, or does just logging on make you worry about crashing your computer?
 The accounting software you use will make or break this time of year for you, and can mean the difference between a painful tax season and an easy one.
 If you're struggling to create reports, track expenses and complete the necessary tasks, it may be time for a new system.
 Maybe we can't prepare your taxes for you, but we can suggest a few tools to help.

-Over the last several years, we've talked to a number of nonprofit consultants and accounting specialists about the accounting packages they recommend, and published summaries of their advice in 2006 and again in 2008.
-But, given that the world of technology doesn't stand still, we felt it was time to revisit this topic and fill you in on what's changed, so we asked three consultants to review the advice that we published in 2008 and suggest new information or changes to the roster of accounting systems that might be warranted.
+Over the last several years, we've talked to a number of nonprofit consultants and accounting specialists about the accounting packages they recommend.
+We published summaries of their advice in 2006, 2008, and again in 2011.
+But, given that the world of technology doesn't stand still, we felt it was time to revisit this topic and fill you in on what's changed.

 Who Needs an Accounting Package?

 What type of organization should use an accounting package?
 The consultants we talked to agreed: almost every nonprofit can benefit from one.
 Even if you work for a small organization that makes only a few basic transactions a month—deposits, withdrawals, and invoices, for example—an application like Microsoft Excel may not be enough.
 Truth be told, Excel is dangerous as an accounting tool, as there are no built-in safeguards to keep you from deleting a transaction or accidentally duplicating a line on a report.